m-person/dummy_django/README.md

 # dummy_django
 The dummy Django site for deployment experiments

 Warning: some conf files can be insufficient or broken!
-This repo is not intended to be used as is in any deployments.
+This repo cannot be used as is!

 ## some repository content: